 'Interaction with volunteers' was the second most important source of information in west India (42%), east (27%) and north India (59%).
-In north India, 'family and friends' also played Tables 2.3 and 2.4 in Annexure 2 give a an equally important role as a source complete breakup of numbers.

-of information at 59%.
+In north India, 'family and friends' also played an equally important role as a source of information at 59%.
 'Television' (31%) spread more information in the south than 'volunteers' (27%).